SU-Bolides/Course_2025_ros2/docs/operation/index.md

 ## Finding the optimal trajectory

-Using the ```extract_centerline.ipynb``` notebook, extract the centerline from the map.
+Using the ```map_converter.ipynb``` notebook, extract the centerline from the map.
 If the centerline isn't a line, but has some "branches", use an image editing program (GIMP is free on Ubuntu) to paint the curves smooth.
 Then, run the ```sanity_check.ipynb``` notebook to double check that the extracted centerline is in the right coordinate system.

 You will now have a .csv file with the centerline coordinates x,y and the trackwidths to the left and right of the point.
 Place that file in the raceline optimisation "inputs/tracks" folder, then run ```main_globaltraj_tt02.py```.
 After it has completed, you will find the trajectory in "outputs/MAP_NAME/".
 The folder names include their creation date.
 Run the ```visualize_raceline.ipynb``` notebook to triple check that the extracted trajectory is correct and feasible.
 Then, take the original MAP_NAME.yaml, MAP_NAME.pgm, as well as the raceline file, and place the first two in ```perception_bolide/maps/```, and the latter in ```control_bolide/racelines/```.